Watch: Video of Missouri politicians using flamethrowers goes viral

-Social media posts claim they are burning books, though those posts are false.
+Social media posts claim they are burning books, though those posts are false, KTVI reports.

 Still, Democrats are using the claims and the video to boost fundraising.